Saint Junípero Serra

 The Jesuits’ expulsion

-On September 26, 1758, Serra returned to the College of San Fernando where he worked as college counselor, master of novices, choir director and confessor until 1768.
+On September 26, 1758, Serra returned to the College of San Fernando where he worked as a college counselor, master of novices, choir director, and confessor until 1768.
 Meanwhile, the King of Spain, Carlos III, had plotted the expulsion of Jesuits from the Spanish Empire.
-The Viceroy of New Spain, Carlos Francisco de Croix, enforced the Spanish royal decree in which all Jesuits had to be gathered in the porto of Veracruz and returned to motherland.
+The Viceroy of New Spain, Carlos Francisco de Croix, enforced the Spanish royal decree in which all Jesuits had to be gathered in the port of Veracruz and returned to Motherland.
 In Baja California, the newly appointed governor Gaspar de Portolá gathered 16 Jesuit missionaries in Loreto from where they were deported to Mexico.
 At that time, the Jesuit priests had developed a total of 13 missions in Baja California over a period of 70 years.

 Missions of Baja California

 The Franciscan missionaries filled the void left by the Jesuits’ expulsion from Mexico.
 In July 1767, Serra was appointed president of the ex-Jesuit missions of Baja California by the guardian of the college of San Fernando.
 He was ordered to take up the Jesuit work and explore new fields.
 Serra headed a group of 15 Franciscan friars.
 Francisco Palóu was his second in command.
-In March 1768, the congregation of Franciscan friars boarded a Spanish sloop at San Blas, on the Mexico’s Pacific coast, and two weeks later landed at Loreto after sailing over 200 miles up the Gulf of California.
+In March 1768, the congregation of Franciscan friars boarded a Spanish sloop at San Blas, on Mexico’s Pacific coast, and two weeks later landed at Loreto after sailing over 200 miles up the Gulf of California.

-After evicting the Jesuits, the Spanish military had occupied the Baja missions and, upon their arrival, Serra and Palóu unpleasantly discovered that they ruled only on spiritual matters.
+After evicting the Jesuits, the Spanish military occupied the Baja missions and, upon their arrival, Serra and Palóu unpleasantly discovered that they ruled only on spiritual matters.
 Displeased with the mediocre administration, in August 1768, the new Spain’s inspector general, José de Gálvez, forced out the military and turned the missions over the full control of the Franciscan friars.
-The Franciscans discovered that epidemics, especially syphilis introduced by Spanish troops, were wasting the Natives and that the Baja California’s indigenous population had dwindled to about 7,000.
+The Franciscans discovered that epidemics, especially syphilis introduced by Spanish troops, were wasting the Natives and that Baja California’s indigenous population had dwindled to about 7,000.
 In his Father Serra’s biography, Father Palóu mistakenly attributed the ravages of syphilis to God’s retribution for the Indians’ murder of two Jesuit priests over 30 years earlier.

 Exploration of Alta California

 The expedition party to Alta California was divided into five groups.
 Three groups traveled by sea and two groups by land in horse and mule trains.
 All groups departed from Baja California heading north for San Diego.
-Three galleons, the San Carlos, the San Antonio and the San José, were hurriedly built in San Blas and set sail for San Diego in early 1769.
+Three galleons, the San Carlos, the San Antonio, and the San José, were hurriedly built in San Blas and set sail for San Diego in early 1769.
 All three ships started taking on water after crossing the Gulf of California and had to stop on the east coast of Baja California for repairs.
 The flagship San Carlos had a crew of 62 in all and was captained by Vicente Vila.
 The chaplain was friar Fernando Parrón.
-The cartographer Miguel Costansó also set sail on the San Carlos and drew the first maps of Alta California.
+The cartographer Miguel Costansó also set sail on the San Carlos and drew the first detailed maps of Alta California.
 The San Antonio had a crew of around 30 men and was captained by Juan Pérez.
 Franciscan friars Juan Vizcaíno and Francisco Gómez served on board as chaplains.
 The San José followed the San Carlos and the San Antonio as a supply ship but never reached San Diego and went lost at sea.

 As the Portolá’s expedition party gathered in Loreto though, Serra’s infirmity in his foot and leg worsened.
 The Spanish military commander, Gaspar de Portolá, tried to dissuade him from joining the expedition.
 So did his fellow friar and former student Francisco Palóu, deeply concerned about his condition.
 Portolá even wrote a letter to José de Gálvez to inform him about Serra’s serious health conditions.
-In the end, it was agreed that the Portolá party would have set off without Serra and that he would have followed and meet them on the northern frontier of Baja California.
-Serra assigned friar Miguel de la Campa as chaplain to the Portolá expedition and, on March 9, 1769, Portolá departed from Loreto heading north for San Diego.
+In the end, it was agreed that the Portolá party would have set off without Serra and that he would have followed and met them on the northern frontier of Baja California.
+Serra assigned Friar Miguel de la Campa as chaplain to the Portolá expedition and, on March 9, 1769, Portolá departed from Loreto heading north for San Diego.

 Mission San Fernando Velicatá

 On his solitary journey, Serra was accompanied by two servants, a Spanish soldier and a young man from Magdalena named José María Vergerano.
-Riding a feeble mule, Serra arrived at mission San Borja on April 28, 1769.
+Riding a feeble mule, Serra arrived at Mission San Borja on April 28, 1769.
 There he was welcomed with enthusiasm by friar Fermín Lasuén.
 On May 5, 1769, Serra stopped in the deserted church at Calamajué where he celebrated a Mass for the feast of the Ascension.
 Continuing north, the next day Serra reached Mission Santa María de los Ángeles.
 There, he met up with the Portolá party.
-On Sunday May 7, 1769, Serra celebrated high Mass at the mission church of Santa María, the utmost frontier of Spanish Catholicism.
+On Sunday, May 7, 1769, Serra celebrated high Mass at the mission church of Santa María, the utmost frontier of Spanish Catholicism.
 Heading north, Serra arrived at Velicatá by late evening of May 13.
 On May 14, 1769, the Pentecost day, Serra founded Mission San Fernando Rey de España de Velicatá, also known as Mission San Fernando Velicatá or Mission Velicatá.
 Mission Velicatá was the only mission founded by Franciscan missionaries in Baja California.

-Resuming the northern trail, Serra found it very hard to stay on his feet as the inflammation of his left food had reached halfway up his leg.
+Resuming the northern trail, Serra found it very hard to stay on his feet as the inflammation of his left foot had reached halfway up his leg.
 Again, Portolá asked Serra to withdraw from the expedition.
 Serra strongly refused and said he was ready to die on the way if this was God’s will.
 In the end, Portolá had a stretcher prepared and the Christian Indians traveling with the party carried Serra along the trail.
 Even though he usually avoided medicines, Serra asked the muleteer Juan Antonio Coronel if he could prepare a remedy for his wounds.
-Coronel applied the same remedy he used to heal his animals’ wounds and the next day Serra felt much better and found out that the swelling has stopped.
+Coronel applied the same remedy he used to heal his animals’ wounds and the next day Serra felt much better and found out that the swelling had stopped.
 At that point, 300 miles (480 kilometers) still divided them from San Diego.
-They progressed trough deserted lands and oak savanna, camping and sleeping under large oaks.
+They progressed through deserted lands and oak savannas, camping and sleeping under large oaks.
 On June 20, 1769, the advance scouts saw the Pacific Ocean from a high hill.
 The Portolá party reached the shores of the Ocean on the evening of the same day and named the spot Ensenada de Todos Santos (All Saints’ Cove), today simply known as Ensenada.
 They were now about 80 miles (130 kilometers) from San Diego.

 Serra arrives at San Diego’s Bay

 On July 1, 1769, after trekking more than 900 miles (1,400 kilometers), Serra and the Portolá party finally arrived in San Diego.
 The Rivera party and friars Juan Crespí and Fernando Parrón had reached San Diego a few weeks earlier.
 The San Carlos and the San Antonio galleons had also reached San Diego while there was no news of the supply ship San José.
 The San Antonio arrived three weeks earlier than the San Carlos.
 The San Carlos had failed to recognize San Diego’s Bay and bypassed it by almost 200 miles before doubling back south.
-When it eventually reached the San Diego’s Bay, the San Carlos had sailed almost four months since it had departed from La Paz and its crew was devastated by scurvy.
+When it eventually reached San Diego’s Bay, the San Carlos had sailed almost four months since it had departed from La Paz, and its crew was devastated by scurvy.
 Upon arrival, on April 29, 1759, the galleon had to be boarded to help its surviving crew ashore.
-The five expeditions totaled about 300 men but only half of them reached San Diego’s Bay.
-Most of the Indian Natives from Baja California recruited in the overland parties had either died or disappeared along the way as soon as military Spanish officers started to deny them rations because of food shortages.
-Nearly half of those who made it to San Diego were seriously ill and unable to resume the expedition.
-Doctor Pedro Prat, who had sailed on the San Carlos, was the expedition’s surgeon and made the greatest possible efforts to treat the ill men but he was weakened himself by scurvy.
-Despite his efforts, many of the ill men perished in San Diego.

-Father Presidente of Alta California
+Father President of Alta California

-During the the last three years of his life, he traveled more than 600 miles to visit once more the missions from San Diego to San Francisco and to confirm all who had been baptized.
+During the last three years of his life, he traveled more than 600 miles to visit once more the missions from San Diego to San Francisco and to confirm all who had been baptized.
 He confirmed 5,309 baptisms.
-With a few exceptions, most of the baptized were California Indian neophytes living at the missions.
+With a few exceptions, most of the baptized were California Indian converts living at the missions.

 On August 28, 1784, Junípero Serra died at Mission San Carlos Borromeo from tuberculosis.
 When he died Serra was 70 years old.
 He was buried at Carmel Mission the next day under the sanctuary floor.
 Following Serra’s death, Fermín Lasuén became the President of the Franciscan missionaries in Alta California.
 By the end of 1784, Indian baptisms at the first nine missions had reached the number of 6,736, while 4,646 converted Indians were living in them.
 Today, the life of Serra and the heritage he left are studied in California schools.